andre-st/dotfiles/README.md

 - full-size mechanical keyboard (Cherry MX Blue switches)
 - free-spinning scroll wheel mouse
 - I keep thinking about foot pedals, but I haven't come up with a really good use case (push-to-talk, potentiometer to zoom in/out of Gimp, ?)
-- Voice interfaces would contribute to noise pollution.
+- voice interfaces would contribute to noise pollution
+- touch interfaces lack tactile feedback (sound/vibration isn't same) and fingers hide part of the screen; apart from smartphones, the hand position is unnatural
 - [Xmodmap-customized US-keyboard layout](manjaro/home/andre/.Xmodmap-cherry-g803000lsceu0) with umlauts, accents, euro sign, math. symbols/notations, different quotation marks, short and long dash etc.
 I have mapped the first level of the numeric keypad to function keys, thus shorter distances from the cursor keys to the function keys with the right hand, e.g. delete (F8) in the Midnight Commander.
 - window-'focus follows mouse' mode (perfect for tiling WM, not so for stacking/floating WM)